 Clinical Conduct Policies

-Behavior must be professional at all times while in clinical situations.
-Cell Phone are not permitted in the clinical area, including the lab.
+Behavior must always be professional while in clinical situations.
+Cell Phone usage is not permitted in the clinical area, including the lab.
 They are not permitted to be on your person except during breaks or lunch.
-In addition, students should exhibit safe and honest behaviors at all times while in clinical.
+In addition, students should always exhibit safe and honest behaviors while in clinical.
 Preventing injury and ensuring the patient’s or client’s safety is an essential component of practice.
 Smoking, as well as any other tobacco or nicotine products, will not be permitted during clinical hours.
 Cell Phones are not permitted in the clinical/lab setting.
 You may not carry your phone in your uniform pocket during your clinical shifts.

 Student Behaviors Requiring Disciplinary Action: